stackpress/lib/docs/Queues.md

 The ItemQueue instance to allow method chaining.

-#### Adding Items to Top
+### 1.4.
+Adding Items to Top

-The following example shows how to add items to the top of the queue (highest priority).
+The following example shows how to add items to the top of the queue with the highest priority.

 ```typescript
 queue.shift('top-item');